essykings/python-datetime/README.md

 ```

 ### Examples of datetime to string with strftime()
-Suppose we wish to convert the current datetime in to a string?.
+Suppose we wish to convert the current datetime into a string?.
 How do we go about it?.
 We fist get the datetime object representation of the current datetime and call the strftime() method on the object.

 ```python
 import datetime